marinaceccon1/RCLP/README.md

 The folder "models" is empty; however, when running the script of each method, the models resulting from training on each task are saved in this folder in the form 'models/{method}_{taskID}.pth'.

+The folder "indices" is empty as well; when a model is trained using a specific method, the indices of the training, validation and test set are saved in this folder as {train/val/test}_{nih/cxp}_{method}.txt, so that the training on that exact seed can be repeated.

 In the src folder, a script for each method is present.

 To execute each script it's sufficient to run "python {method}.py", where {method} needs to be replaced with the name of the strategy that one wants to use.